pavi22ravi13/M1_Application_Library-management-system/1_Requirements/Readme.md

 ## Where:
 The Library management System can be accessed from anywhere.
 ## Who:
-It can used by any person.
+It can be used by any person.
 ## When:
 It can be used at anytime depending upon the person's perferences.
 ## How: